frankshearar/Home/PackageReference-Specification.md

     </PackageReference>
 This means the same as 3.6.0 in project.json today, which is >=3.6.0, preferring the lowest.

-In RC milestone, MsBuild will enable all metadata to be specified as a attribute or child element:
+In RC milestone, MsBuild will enable all metadata to be specified as a attribute or child element
     <PackageReference Include="NuGet.Versioning" Version="3.6.0" />

 #### FAQ about “/3.6.0” as part of the Include: